learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 let companyName = 'Scuber';
 ```

-If you run `learn test` again, you'll see that our first test is now passing.
+If you run `npm test` again, you'll see that our first test is now passing.
 However, the second test, which is also about `companyName`, is not yet passing.
 It's not passing because it expects `companyName` to be declared using a
 different keyword than the `let` keyword — it needs a keyword that is used for